7 Average Session Duration Statistics For eCommerce Stores

 B2C (Business-to-Consumer) eCommerce websites typically see users spending about 92 seconds per session browsing products and services.
 This benchmark provides marketers with a clear reference point when evaluating their site's performance.

-When comparing B2C to B2B sites, consumer-focused stores maintain a higher engagement time.
-Average session duration in ecommerce platforms shows B2B sites average only around 78 seconds per session, making the B2C duration about 18% longer.
+When comparing B2C to B2B sites, consumer-focused stores maintain a slightly higher engagement time. eCommerce session duration data shows B2B sites average only around 78 seconds per session.

 Marketers should monitor this metric closely, as sessions shorter than the 92-second benchmark might indicate user experience issues requiring immediate attention.